MrS0m30n3/youtube-dl-gui/README.md

 ## Thanks

-Thanks to youtube-dl authors for creating such an amazing tool.
+Thanks to everyone who contributed to this project and to [@philipzae](https://github.com/philipzae) for designing the new UI layout.

 ## Frequently Asked Questions